 sys.dm_os_memory_clerks DMV is controlled by the max server memory setting.

 It is worth mentioning that this is a hard limit as of SQL Server 2012, whereas versions prior to that would have used more than the max server memory setting.
-Then again, additional memory is required for columnstore indexes and in-memory OLTP anyway.
+Then again, columnstore indexes and in-memory OLTP can take up a large part of the buffer pool if you let it.
 So if you are planning to (or already do) make use of these features, always remember to leave enough memory for the operating system, other applications, and device drivers.